 But therein lies the significance of Ginzberg’s work-we cannot simply discount the rather simple confessions of these people, there is a tradition and a stable set of images, but they are at odds with all rational explanations.
 Furthermore Ginzberg sites a number of similar European cults, whose believers run the gamut from nearly identical to the benandante, to werewolves that battle the hounds of Satan, and even stranger groups.

-Indeed, faced with so many cults we find ourselves in the position of the inquisitors, doing our best to conform these people to our paradigm, to our reason, and find them slipping away into the irrational night.
+Indeed, faced with so many cults we find ourselves in the position of the inquisitors, doing our best to confirm these people to our paradigm, to our reason, and find them slipping away into the irrational night.

 - Carlo Ginzburg’s “Night Battles: Witchcraft & Agrarian Cults in the Sixteenth & Seventeenth Centuries”, Penguin Books 1985.